 A wine pairing with chicken is one meal example that’s sure to come up frequently.
 So, why can’t you leverage knowledge from a wine pairing with salmon, turkey wine pairing, or steak wine pairing?
-That’s because these foods are diverse and take on different flavors based on the recipe.
+That’s because these foods are diverse and take on different flavors based on the standardized recipe.

 Thankfully, you don’t need to be a sommelier to master wine pairings for your upcoming dinner party.
 Keep reading for our recommendations on wine pairings for popular chicken meals.
+If you're buying a winery, you can even use these for events with meals.

 What Wine Pairs With Chicken?